-- Clothing with obscene, profane, or suggestive language or illustrations is considered inappropriate. - Clothing advocating or advertising illegal acts or substances (such as drugs, tobacco, or alcohol) is considered inappropriate. - Tank tops, sleeveless tops, midriff blouses, tube or halter tops, and other stomach-bearing shirts are considered inappropriate. - Shorts or skirts that are shorter than fingertip length are considered inappropriate. - Pants, shorts, or skirts may not be worn so low as to expose undergarments or abdomens. - Clothes that are too revealing due to being torn or cut are considered inappropriate. - Coats, jackets, hats, bandanas, and kerchiefs may not be worn in the school. - Sleepwear (pajamas, slippers, etc.) or undergarments worn as outerwear are considered inappropriate. - Chains may not be worn on clothing. - For safety reasons in the high school, no flip-flops or other backless or toeless footwear may be worn in the Industrial Arts room. - If students are not dressed appropriately for the weather, it is up to the teachers to decide if they are permitted to go outside for recess.
+- Clothing with obscene, profane, or suggestive language or illustrations is considered inappropriate. - Clothing advocating or advertising illegal acts or substances (such as drugs, tobacco, or alcohol) is considered inappropriate. - Chains may not be worn on clothing. - For safety reasons in the high school, no flip-flops or other backless or toeless footwear may be worn in the Industrial Arts room.